 Easy Gluten Free Flatbread, No Yeast

 This Easy Gluten Free Flatbread is made with only 3 ingredients.
-Flour, baking powder and yoghurt.
+Flour, baking powder and yogurt.
 No yeast, no oil and no milk.
-Plus you can make the flatbreads in under 10 minutes.
+Plus you can make the flatbreads in 10 minutes.

-The recipe is perfect if you want to make your own healthier, gluten-free alternative to store-bought breads and pita.
+The recipe is perfect if you want a healthier, gluten-free alternative to store-bought breads and pita.
 The flatbread doesn’t have any added sugar, preservatives or oils.
-You can also customise the flour used.
+Plus, you can customise the flour used.
 I talk more about that below.

 3 ingredient flatbread